 With 30 personnel who teach, conduct research and participate in outreach, the Ness School of Management and Economics has a vital role in the life of the university and in the state.
 Many of our personnel engage in research funded by the federal and state governments, regional commodity groups and other external stakeholders with the aim of improving the economic conditions and quality of life for the citizens of South Dakota.

-We maintain close relations to the College of Agriculture, Food and Environmental Sciences, through which the Agricultural Business and Agricultural and Resource Economics majors are offered through the cross-platform between the departments.
+We maintain close relations to the College of Agriculture, Food and Environmental Sciences, through which the Agricultural Business and Agricultural Economics programs are offered through the cross-platform between the departments.